-The health education publications listed here cover a range of kidney-related conditions and treatment.
+The health education books and publications listed here cover a range of kidney-related conditions and treatment.

 Many publications that we publish are available to download for free via the links indicated.

-If you wish to buy a publication, you can order and pay online from our online Shop here.
+If you wish to buy a book or publication, you can order and pay online from our online Shop.

 Please note that overseas orders are not taken, but you may download any document from our site free of charge.

-To order publications that are not published by us, contact the publisher via the contact information provided.
+To order books and publications that are not published by us, contact the publisher via the contact information provided.

 Kids Companion on Kidneys